-Only ANSI-accredited verification bodies with lead verifiers trained by the Reserve for this project type are eligible to verify NMPP reports.
+Only ANSI-accredited verification bodies with lead verifiers trained by the Reserve for this project type are eligible to verify nitrogen management project reports.
 Verification bodies approved under other project protocol types are not permitted to verify nitrogen management projects.

-In addition, each verification team must include an agronomist with at least 5 years' experience, or a local or state agricultural cooperative advisor.
+In addition, each verification team must include an agronomist or crop advisor with at least 5 years' experience.
 The agronomist or crop advisor will provide additional support and expertise with interpreting information, assessing field conditions, reviewing, and interviewing project developers and any relevant staff onsite.